Namrah-99/DSA-in-JS/data-structures/details/objects/general.md

 - FileReader allows asynchronous reading of Blob content.
 - We read the Blob as text (adjust the type based on the Blob's actual content) and then parse it as JSON if the content format is appropriate (e.g., JSON string).

+### Time Complexity:
+- Blob creation: The creation of a Blob is O(n), where n is the size of the data being stored in the Blob.
+- FileReader.readAsText(blob): The read operation's complexity is O(n), where n is the size of the Blob content being read.
+- Parsing JSON: The JSON.parse(content) operation is O(m), where m is the length of the string being parsed.
+### Overall Time Complexity:
+- Time Complexity: O(n + m)
+- Explanation: The overall complexity is the sum of the time to read the Blob content and parse it as JSON.
+If the Blob content is directly parsed as JSON, n and m represent the same data, resulting in an effective complexity of O(n).

 </p>
 </details>